Kong/konnect-portal/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/thekonginc?style=social)
 # Konnect Dev Portal Client

-This repo is an [open source][oss-url] reference implementation of a Konnect Developer Portal Client leveraging the [Konnect Developer Portal Client API](https://developer.konghq.com/spec/2aad2bcb-8d82-43b3-abdd-1d5e6e84dbd6/b4539157-4ced-4df5-affa-7d790baee356) and JavaScript SDK.
+This repo is an [open source][oss-url] reference implementation of a Konnect Developer Portal Client leveraging the [Konnect Developer Portal Client API][portal-api-url] and [JavaScript SDK][javscript-sdk-url].

-The [Konnect Dev Portal](https://docs.konghq.com/konnect/dev-portal/) is a web application for developers to locate, access, and consume API services.
+The [Konnect Dev Portal][konnect-docs-url] is a web application for developers to locate, access, and consume API services.
 The Dev Portal enables developers to browse and search API documentation, test API endpoints, and manage their own credentials.

-In [Kong Konnect](https://konghq.com/products/kong-konnect/register), you have two hosting options for the Dev Portal web user interface: a cloud hosted Dev Portal with Konnect or a self-hosted, open source Dev Portal powered by Konnect APIs.
+In [Kong Konnect][kong-konnect-register-url], you have two hosting options for the Dev Portal web user interface: a cloud hosted Dev Portal with Konnect or a self-hosted, open source Dev Portal powered by Konnect APIs.

 ## Self-hosted Dev Portal benefits